team-supercharge/hwsw-mobile-jamstack/README.md

 ### Tasks

-- Deploy site with Netlify
+#### Deploy site with Netlify

 1. Fork repository https://github.com/team-supercharge/jsconfbp-jamstack on GitHub
 2. Install dependencies
 3. Start project with `npm run develop` / `yarn develop`
-  4. Extend Post content with Author
+4. Extend `Post` content with Author
-  5. Login netlify (with your GitHub account)
+5. Sign in Netlify (with your GitHub account)
 6. Deploy new site from GitHub
 7. Wait until deployment succeeds..